Guatemalan trial of ex-dictator Rios Montt begins

 Born in Huehuetenango, a province in Guatemala’s rural western highlands dotted with indigenous communities, Rios Montt took power in March 1982 when he led a military coup that toppled President Angel Guevara.

-He remained politically active after being overthrown in a coup in August 1983, serving in Guatemala’s legislature and launching an unsuccessful bid for the presidency in 2003.
+He remained politically active after being overthrown in August 1983, serving in Guatemala’s legislature and launching an unsuccessful bid for the presidency in 2003.

 Often sporting thick glasses and a gray mustache, Rios Montt has been under house arrest for more than a year.
 The right-wing party that he founded changed its name this year to distance itself from its past.